New Jersey Chapter Leadership

-Richard C. Lufkin - Rick is a serial entrepreneur who has been involved in founding and growing a range of life science companies.
-He currently is serving as CFO and is a director of Anima Cell Metrology, Inc., a startup biotech platform company.
-He has held founder, general management, and/or corporate board member roles with DUSA Pharmaceuticals, Inc., Linguagen Corp., Medical Market Specialties, Inc., Proanagen Corp., ClinDAR Corp., Synectiq Corp., New Life Health Products, M-Biosystems, Inc., etc. Earlier in his career he served as a Naval Officer and held operating management positions with Corning Inc. in production planning, American Research and Development in venture capital, and in business development with Johnson & Johnson.
+Richard C. Lufkin is a serial entrepreneur who has been involved in founding and growing a range of life science companies.
+He currently is serving as CFO and is a director of Anima Cell Metrology Inc., a startup biotech platform company.
+He has held founder, general management, and/or corporate board member roles with DUSA Pharmaceuticals Inc., Linguagen Corp., Medical Market Specialties Inc., Proanagen Corp., ClinDAR Corp., Synectiq Corp., New Life Health Products, M-Biosystems Inc., among others.
+Earlier in his career, he served as a Naval Officer and held operating management positions with Corning Inc. in production planning, with American Research and Development in venture capital, and with Johnson & Johnson in business development.

-He has long been involved in entrepreneurial support organizations, notably as a founder and long serving officer of the New Jersey Entrepreneurs Forum and the MIT Enterprise Forum.
+Lufkin has long been involved in entrepreneurial support organizations, notably as a founder and long-serving officer of the New Jersey Entrepreneurs Forum and the MIT Enterprise Forum.

-Rick is an Electrical Engineering graduate of the Massachusetts Institute of Technology and holds an M.B.A. degree from the Wharton School of the University of Pennsylvania.
+He is an Electrical Engineering graduate of the Massachusetts Institute of Technology and holds an MBA from the Wharton School of the University of Pennsylvania.

-Ross currently serves as an independent director of the FLEXcon Corporation, and the W.A.
+Ross Miller is a director on multiple boards, applying his 30+ years of senior global operational experience in Fortune 500, U.S. and non-U.S., family-owned, and closely held businesses, including 18 years based in six European countries.
+He currently serves as an independent director of the FLEXcon Corporation and the W.A.
 Cleary Corporation.
-He is also Secretary and a Director on the Board of The Montgomery Academy in Basking Ridge, which is a NJ private approved school for the learning disabled, and Secretary and a Trustee of The Montgomery Academy Foundation.
+He is also secretary and a director on the Board of the Montgomery Academy in Basking Ridge, which is a New Jersey private approved school for the learning disabled, and a secretary and a trustee of the Montgomery Academy Foundation.

-Ross holds a Masters of International Management from the Thunderbird Graduate School of International Management and a BA from Ohio Wesleyan University and is fluent in French and German.
+Miller holds a Master of International Management from the Thunderbird Graduate School of International Management and a BA from Ohio Wesleyan University and is fluent in French and German.

-With unique insights that bring people, technology, and organizational systems together, Ms. Oelrich is an experienced corporate board member and invaluable resource for helping companies create strategies that deal with the risks that emerge as business re-invents itself in a digital world.
-With a focus on moving to the emerging global marketplace, she guides the conversation and inspires others to think more broadly about the impact of technology, the importance of building a moral and ethical culture, forming a balanced approach to enterprise and social risk management, and addressing cyber security risks.
-She has served as audit committee chair for public company boards and has expertise in enterprise risk management, IT security, social media, accounting, auditing, financial reporting and IT strategy.
+Trish Oelrich is an experienced corporate board member and invaluable resource for helping companies create strategies that deal with the risks that emerge as business reinvents itself in a digital world.
+With a focus on moving to the emerging global marketplace, she guides the conversation and inspires others to think more broadly about the impact of technology, the importance of building a moral and ethical culture, forming a balanced approach to enterprise and social risk management, and addressing cybersecurity risks.
+She has served as audit committee chair for public company boards and has expertise in enterprise risk management, IT security, social media, accounting, auditing, financial reporting, and IT strategy.